hermannheringer/facet4macos/README.md

 Here’s a temporary workaround:

 1. Remove the incompatible OneDrive.app from the Applications folder.
-2. Download and install the latest compatible version of the OneDrive client (v24.086.0428.0003) from https://oneclient.sfx.ms/Mac/Installers/24.086.0428.0003/universal/OneDrive.pkg.
+2. Download and install the latest compatible version of the OneDrive client for Monterey (v24.101.0519.0010) from https://oneclient.sfx.ms/Mac/Installers/24.101.0519.0010/universal/OneDrive.pkg.
 3. Block future updates by adding this line to your /etc/hosts file:

    ```